The rise of rose gold engagement rings

-Rose gold engagement rings have become increasingly popular in recent years, with younger generations enticed by its warm, feminine and alternative appearance.
+Rose gold has become increasingly popular for engagement rings in recent years, with younger generations enticed by its warm, feminine and alternative appearance.
 In fact, it’s so popular that earlier this year, a rose gold ring became the most pinned engagement ring on Pinterest.

 With 103,900 pins, the ring has overtaken the 18-carat white gold engagement ring that claimed the top spot in 2016.
 That isn’t to say that traditional white and yellow gold jewellery is losing popularity, just that there is a new kid on the block that is making waves on the wedding jewellery scene.

 Rose gold, as the name suggests, is a gold alloy with a pink hue.
 It is made from a combination of gold and copper, and the colour varies depending on the ratio of the components.
 The higher the carat, the purer the rose gold and the softer the pink hue, since the ratio of gold to copper is higher.
 Therefore, an 18-karat rose gold ring will be paler in colour than a 9-karat rose gold ring, which may have a deeper red tone.